 If you wish to report crime anonymously please call Crimestoppers on 0800 555 111.

-We will focus our efforts on moving the encampment on and the legal processes that this involves, rather than trying to enforce the collection of car parking charges.
+We focus our efforts on moving an encampment on and the legal processes that this involves, rather than trying to enforce the collection of car parking charges.

 Information on reported encampments